Interview – William Sadler

 Columbia Pictures

-When they said it’s this group of guys and they are trapped in a VFW post and they have to fight for their lives, it just sounded like how can you pass that up?
+When they said it’s this group of guys who are trapped in a VFW post and have to fight for their lives, it just sounded like, how can you pass that up?
 Sure enough, on the set, when we weren’t on screen, we were hanging out together and telling stories.
-It was great fun; we would heckle each other and there was this wonderful automatic comradery that I think translated well on the screen.
+It was great fun; we would heckle each other, and there was this wonderful automatic camaraderie that I think translated well on the screen.
 We didn’t have to get to know each other, which is always a little hurdle to pretend that you know each other well.

 RLJE Films

-Cryptic Rock – That chemistry does shine through and the characters seem to mix well.
-You have done a lot of different films, would you say VFW is one of the bloodiest you have done throughout the years?
+Cryptic Rock – That chemistry does shine through, and the characters seem to mix well.
+You have made a lot of different films.
+Would you say VFW is one of the bloodiest you have made throughout the years?

 William Sadler – (Laughs) I think so.
-Maybe Demon Knight got bloody like that, but I think VFW there was more bloodshed than anything I’ve ever done.
-When I pick up that concrete saw and started wading into a crowd of young, mutant teenagers, they had a hose on the end of that saw that just sprayed fake blood everywhere.
-Everybody was just absolutely covered in blood, so yeha, this was probably the bloodiest thing I have ever done.
+Maybe Demon Knight got bloody like that, but I think, in VFW, there was more bloodshed than anything I’ve ever done.
+When I picked up that concrete saw and started wading into a crowd of young, mutant teenagers, they had a hose on the end of that saw that just sprayed fake blood everywhere.
+Everybody was just absolutely covered in blood, so yeah, this was probably the bloodiest thing I have ever done.

 Cryptic Rock – It certainly seems to be.
 (Laughs) You had this great cast and an interesting story, so what was it like working with Joe Begos?

-We were all older than him, done hundreds and hundreds of projects, but I think I speak for all of us that there is always concern at the outset that you really don’t know how the movie is going to go, and who this young director is, but that quickly disappeared; he clearly had a firm grip of where this was going to go.
+We were all older than him, having done hundreds and hundreds of projects.
+Still, I think I speak for all of us that there is always a concern at the outset that you really don’t know how the movie is going to go and who this young director is, but that quickly disappeared; he clearly had a firm grip of where this was going to go.
 We all relaxed and said, “Oh, that’s the song you want?
 Here it comes – ready?”

 Cryptic Rock – Very cool.
 Genre fans are really going to enjoy VFW and need to check it out.
 Last question.
 Which film or TV series that you have done would you say people approach you most about?

 William Sadler – I don’t know.
-I guess that’s one of the fun things about my career is everybody that comes up to me has something different.
+I guess that’s one of the fun things about my career; everybody who comes up to me has something different.
 People come up who love the Star Trek universe, there are people who say they loved me in Demon Knight too.
-I did two years on the show Power recently and there is a huge block of Power fans, and I will forever be Tommy’s dad on that show.
+I did two years on the show Power recently, and there is a huge block of Power fans where I will forever be Tommy’s dad on that show.
 I guess the thing I get recognized most for is The Shawshank Redemption – everybody’s seen it.
 I think I get recognized for that the most.

 Marvel